lmzuccarelli/okd-openshiftpayload-build-poc/README.md

 ## Intro

-This is a simple POC project to build openshift/okd core operator images and push them to a local registry
+This is a simple POC project to build openshift/okd core operator images and push them to a local registry.
+The reason for doing this POC as that the current payload build for okd makes use of openshift specific imagestreams and buildconfigs.
+This POC mitigates the need for buildconfigs and image streams to realise the build for okd paylods

 **NB** This is a WIP